Embedding Images into a Web Page

 Height and Width

-You'll notice that the 'img' tag allows you to provide a width and height.
-Although this is optional, you should provide these, as it allows the browser to allocate the correct amount of space on the web page before the image loads.
-Also, you should use the exact dimensions of the actual image.
+The <img> tag allows you to provide a width and height.
+These are optional.
+If you do use these attributes, you should use the exact dimensions of the actual image.
 Changing this doesn't change the actual download size of the image - it just forces a larger/smaller image into a different space.
+If you need to change the size of an image, for best results, resize it in your photo editor or illustration package.

 Background Images